fluxcd/flagger/kustomize/README.md

   name: app
   namespace: test
 spec:
-  # can be: kubernetes, istio, linkerd, appmesh, nginx, skipper, gloo, osm
+  # can be: kubernetes, istio, linkerd, appmesh, nginx, skipper, gloo
   # use the kubernetes provider for Blue/Green style deployments
   provider: nginx
 ```